Expulsion of Asians from Uganda: Consequences

 Amin's decrees drew immediate worldwide condemnation, including from India.
 The Indian government warned Uganda of dire consequences, but took no action when Amin's government ignored the ultimatum.
 Initially, India maintained diplomatic ties with Uganda but later severed diplomatic relations with Amin's regime.
 The United Kingdom froze a £10.4 million loan which had been arranged the previous year; Amin ignored this.
 Journalists Tony Avirgan and Martha Honey described the expulsion as "the most explicitly racist policy ever adopted in black Africa."

 Many of the Ugandan Asians were citizens of the United Kingdom & Colonies.
-27,200 refugees subsequently emigrated to the United Kingdom.
+27,200 refugees subsequently immigrated to the United Kingdom.
 Refugees were initially housed in empty military camps, such as Heathfield Camp, near Honiton in Devon, and Houndstone Camp, near Yeovil in Somerset.

 Of the other refugees who were accounted for, 6,000 went to Canada, 4,500 ended up in India and 2,500 went to nearby Kenya.
-Malawi, Pakistan, West Germany and the United States took 1,000 refugees each, with smaller numbers emigrating to Australia, Austria, Sweden, Norway, Mauritius and New Zealand.
+Malawi, Pakistan, West Germany and the United States took 1,000 refugees each, with smaller numbers immigrating to Australia, Austria, Sweden, Norway, Mauritius and New Zealand.
 About 20,000 refugees were unaccounted for.
 Only a few hundred remained behind.

 Reluctant to expand its newly introduced immigration quota, the British government had sought agreement from some of its remaining overseas territories (including Bermuda, the Virgin Islands, British Honduras, Hong Kong, Seychelles and the Solomon Islands) to resettle them; however, only the Falkland Islands responded positively.
 Kenya and Tanzania similarly closed their borders with Uganda to prevent an influx of refugees.